-Even if approval is granted, your public appearance work will be subject to VOA conflict of interest policies to ensure that VOA's journalistic integrity or impartiality is not compromised by your outside activities.
-In order to avoid appearances of impropriety, if you will be identified as an agency employee in connection with your outside activities, especially regarding outside teaching, speaking, or writing, you must include a disclaimer that the views expressed are your own and not those of VOA, USAGM, or of the U.S. Government, as appropriate.
+If you will be identified as an agency employee in connection with your outside activities, especially regarding outside teaching, speaking, or writing, you must include a disclaimer that the views expressed are your own and not those of VOA, USAGM, or of the U.S. Government, as appropriate.